 |Must be made immediately available on publication|

 |Required licence terms||RCUK do not specify a particular licence for green OA.
-However, they do require that papers are made available without restrictions on non-commercial re-use.||Must be a Creative Commons attribution licence|
+However, they do require that papers are made available without restrictions on non-commercial re-use.
+The equivalent of a CC BY-NC license is compliant with this, but not the more restrictive CC BY-NC-ND license.||Must be assigned a Creative Commons attribution licence (CC BY)|

 |Cost||There is not usually a charge for this route.||There is often an Article Processing Charge associated with this route|

 The University is in receipt of a block grant to support publication via the Gold Open Access route for authors in receipt of RCUK funding.
 Research funded by the UK Research Councils (AHRC, BBSRC, ESRC, EPSRC, MRC, NERC and STFC) are eligible.

 To check if there are funds available to support publishing through this route, authors are encouraged to contact us at: firstname.lastname@example.org with details of where they are seeking to publish.
 In order to formalise allocation of funds we would also ask that a 'Block Grant Funding Application Form', available at the bottom of this page, be completed and emailed to us.
 Funding is allocated on a 'first come, first served' basis.